UK tech experts · info@vividrepairs.co.uk

 This is a traditional IPS panel, not one of the newer Fast IPS variants.
 That means excellent colours and viewing angles, but you're getting typical IPS compromises: mediocre contrast, visible IPS glow in dark scenes, and response times that won't impress gamers.
 For office work and colour-accurate content creation, it's brilliant.
 For gaming?
 You'll notice the limitations immediately.

-I measured the panel with my X-Rite i1Display Pro, and the results were genuinely impressive for this price bracket.
-Out of the box, you’re getting proper sRGB coverage that doesn’t oversaturate everything.
+Measured on a colorimeter such as the X-Rite i1Display Pro, the panel's colour performance is genuinely impressive for this price bracket.
+Out of the box, you're getting proper sRGB coverage that doesn't oversaturate everything.
 LG clearly spent time on factory calibration here.

 The IPS glow is present - it's always present on IPS panels - but it's not egregious.
 In a dimly lit room with dark content, you'll see some backlight bleed from the corners.
 It's the nature of the technology.
 If you want perfect blacks, you need OLED, and you'll be paying three times as much.

-Let’s be honest: 60Hz in 2026 is a tough sell for gaming.
+Let's be honest: 60Hz in 2026 is a tough sell for gaming.
 The VRR range is narrow (48-60Hz), which means you need to maintain at least 48fps for adaptive sync to work.
-Drop below that and you’re getting judder.
-I tested this with several games and the experience was… fine for slow-paced titles.
+Drop below that and you're getting judder.
+The experience is fine for slow-paced titles.
 Anything competitive felt sluggish.

 Real talk: these response times are typical for a standard IPS panel.
 You'll see ghosting in fast motion, especially in dark scenes.
 For productivity work, it's completely irrelevant.
 For gaming, it's noticeable but not gamebreaking unless you're playing competitive shooters.

-I tested this with Apex Legends and Forza Horizon 5.
+Games such as Apex Legends and Forza Horizon 5 are the obvious reference points here.
 The experience was night and day between the two.
-Apex felt sluggish and unresponsive – the combination of 60Hz refresh and 10ms average response times meant I was getting destroyed in firefights.
+Apex felt sluggish and unresponsive - the combination of 60Hz refresh and 10ms average response times meant I was getting destroyed in firefights.
 Forza was fine for casual cruising, but the motion blur during high-speed corners was more pronounced than on my 165Hz reference monitor.

 But here's the thing: this monitor isn't pretending to be a gaming display.
 LG made a choice.
 They prioritised colour accuracy, screen real estate, and productivity features over refresh rate.
 If you understand that trade-off going in, you won't be disappointed.